Cadcorp: Products

 In July 2020, Cadcorp SIS continued its support for data items of the Ordnance Survey (OS).
-Cadcorp SIS Desktop links directly to the recently launched Ordnance Survey Data Center in its latest software update.
+Cadcorp SIS links directly to the Ordnance Survey Data Hub.
 It has dedicated guides for linking to the OS Features API, the OS Maps API and the OS Vector Tile API.
 Both the OS Maps API and the OS Vector Tile API are used in the British National Grid and the coordinate database structures for "Web Mercator".

 Open geospatial consortium

 Cadcorp has been a member of the Open Geospatial Consortium (OGC) since 1997.
 In 2004, Cadcorp's technical director, Martin Daly was awarded the OGC Kenneth G. Gardels Award, made annually to an individual who has made outstanding contributions to advancing the OGC vision of geographic information fully integrated into the world's information systems.

 Several versions of the Cadcorp SIS product suite are certified OGC compliant in the categories of: